digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Broadcast transmissions are sent from one source device to all other devices in the network.

-All protocol-specific XBee device classes that support the transmission of explicit data provide the same method to send broadcast explicit data:
+All protocol-specific XBee classes that support the transmission of explicit data provide the same method to send broadcast explicit data:

 +------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Method                                                                                         | Description                                                                                                                                                            |